ThaminduR/spark-privacy-preserver/README.md

 ### L Diversity (without row suppresion)

 This function provides a simple way to anonymize a dataset which has a user identification attribute without grouping the rows.
-This function doesn't return a dataframe with the count variable as above fnction.
+This function doesn't return a dataframe with the count variable as above function.
 Instead it returns the same dataframe, l-diversity anonymized.
 Return type of all the non categorical columns will be string.
-User attribute column _should not_ be given as a feature column and its return type will be same as the input type.
+User attribute column **must not** be given as a feature column and its return type will be same as the input type.
 Function takes exact same parameters as the above function.
-To use this method to anonymize the dataset, instead of calling `l_diversity`, call `l_diversity_w_user`
+To use this method to anonymize the dataset, instead of calling `l_diversity`, call `l_diversity_w_user`.

 ### T - Closeness